-While intelligence is most known for its classified nature, a good portion of intelligence work is conducted using open source methods.
-OSINT, or open source intelligence as it’s referred to, is a valuable tool critical to any bit of analysis.
-A responsible intelligence analyst always takes into consideration the OSINT available; while it cannot (or should not) be used to reveal the sources and methods behind sensitive intelligence collection techniques, OSINT often provides the context, perspective, and background information the analyst needs to make an accurate intelligence assessment.
+While intelligence is mostly known for its classified nature, a good portion of intelligence work is conducted using open source methods.
+OSINT, or open-source intelligence as it is referred to, is a valuable tool critical to any bit of analysis.
+A responsible intelligence analyst always takes into consideration the OSINT available.
+While it cannot (or should not) be used to reveal the sources and methods behind sensitive intelligence collection techniques, OSINT often provides the context, perspective, and background information the analyst needs in order to make an accurate intelligence assessment.

 A few topics of interest the list covers include: